 Just a half-hour from Fredericksburg, the tiny town of Johnson City transforms itself into a dazzling site throughout December.
 From the day after Thanksgiving until the day after New Year’s, local businesses are lit up and the courthouse is covered in dripping lights with displays around its grounds amounting to over 100,000 Christmas lights.

 Near the courthouse, the Pedernales Electric Cooperative puts on a display like no other.
-It incorporates 1.3 million white and blue LED lights into something so bright that it can be seen from space.
+It incorporates 1.3 million LED lights into something so bright that it can be seen from space.
 The lights shine until midnight every night, giving visitors plenty of time to enjoy them.
 The site draws visitors from around the Hill Country, and a visit here makes an ideal trip from Austin.

 Luckenbach is one of our favorite places to go in the Hill Country in any season.
 With its welcoming atmosphere and daily music, it’s always on our list when we visit Fredericksburg.